-There is a theorem of Tunnell that combined with the conjecture of Birch and Swinnerton-Dyer (alluded to above), which if true, would imply the existence of an elementary way to decide whether or not an integer n is a congruent number.
-We state this elementary way in the form of a conjecture.
+Tunnell has proved that the Birch and Swinnerton-Dyer conjecture (alluded to above), implies the existence of an elementary way to decide whether or not an integer n is a congruent number.
+We state Tunnell's elementary way in the form of a conjecture.